Maria Sibylla Merian: Research in Suriname

 In 1699, Merian travelled to Dutch Surinam to study and record the tropical insects.
 The pursuit of her work in Suriname was an unusual endeavour, especially for a woman.
 In general, only men received royal or government funding to travel in the colonies to find new species of plants and animals, make collections and work there, or settle.
 Scientific expeditions at this period of time were not common, and Merian's self-funded expedition raised many eyebrows.
 She succeeded, however, in discovering a whole range of previously unknown animals and plants in the interior of Suriname.
 Merian spent time studying and classifying her findings and described them in great detail.
 She not only described the insects she found, but also noted their habitat, habits and uses to indigenous people.
 Her classification of butterflies and moths is still relevant today.
 She used Native American names to refer to the plants, which became used in Europe:

 I created the first classification for all the insects which had chrysalises, the daytime butterflies and the nighttime moths.
 The second classification is that of the maggots, worms, flies, and bees.
 I retained the indigenous names of the plants, because they were still in use in America by both the locals and the Indians.

 Merian's drawings of plants, frogs, snakes, spiders, iguanas, and tropical beetles are still collected today by amateurs all over the world.
 The German word Vogelspinne – (a spider of the infraorder Mygalomorphae), translated literally as bird spider – probably has its origins in an engraving by Merian.
 The engraving, created from sketches drawn in Suriname, shows a large spider who had just captured a bird.
 In the same engraving and accompanying text Merian was the first European to describe both army ants and leaf cutter ants as well as their effect on other organisms.
 Merian's depictions of tropical ants were subsequently cited and copied by other artists.
-Her depictions of the struggle among organisms predate Charles Darwin and Lord Tennyson's theories on the struggle for survival and evolution.
+Her depictions of the struggle among organisms predate Charles Darwin and Alfred Russel Wallace's theories on the struggle for survival and evolution.